 Aaron comes from Albany NY and has always had a heart for the stage and screen .
 Having trained under Ward Dales and Gregory Marsh at Albany high school's Drama program.
 Aaron then took his talents to suny Potsdam there he earned a degree in Theatre Ed with a concentration in African American theatre, and continued his education at The Alvin and Ally dance company, The Micheal’s school for therapeutic Arts, and the Classical theatre of Harlem.
 Aaron has performed and worked with local and non-local company’s such as Capital Rep theatre , Pendragon Theatre company, Youth FX, The African American culture center, Young futures, Proctors, The roundtable theatre company, NBC, Showtime, The History Channel, and much more.

 “I truly believe that art flows through all of us, and given the right resources anyone can shine under the lights.
 That’s what I want to bring to my community: a chance to heal and shine”.

-Jammella is a soon-to-be 500hr Registered Yoga Teacher in Albany, NY.
+Jammella is a 500hr Registered Yoga Teacher in Albany, NY.
 Jammella began her yoga practice in 2012 and was immediately hooked.
 She began to see through the growth of her spiritual and physical health how transformative the practice was.
 The deeper she dove into the yoga the more she learned – and the less she felt she knew.
 After encouragement from her teachers, she began her YTT and things have been different ever since.